brianubyun/rchat/README.md

  > We also did regression testing to see if any changes in our code affected past unit tests that previously were successful.
 We did this with every addition we made to the code.
  > We also did integration testing to see if different classes or functions such as CommandHandler and Server/Client class worked as expected when they were integrated in the code.
  > We also did code reviews so whenever pull requests would be created, either the next sprint meeting we had as a group or with one other group member, we assessed the code to not have any merge issues or have any conflicts with successfully running the code as expected to minimize errors and validate each addition to the project.
  > We also used some CI aspects in our code to make sure that there was not any regression in our code.
-We did this by creating a workflow that runs cmake . and make to ensure that all executables are compiled with no error and all executables run as expected with no error.
+We did this by creating a workflow that runs cmake . and make to ensure that all executables inside our CMakeLists.txt are compiled with no error and all executables run as expected with no error.
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.